zik700/rhfamily_server/README.md

 * [x] docker
 * [x] cockpit behind nginx reverse proxy

+# Configuration

+All configuration contain in vagrant-config.yml in project directory.
+Configuration file has two section:
+* machine - available options for customize VM.
+* web - available options for customize web application (cockpit).
+Ports will be mapped with host/node.

+All options all required!

 # Usage example

 Run bellow command in project directory for build machine